University Attended: University of Sydney

 While I live close to a train station I’m one of those weird people that thinks the bus, while sometimes gross, is way faster than the train for getting into the city.
 So I drive to a bus stop nearby and catch an M2 bus into the City.
 There are a few more cars on the road today than normal because the trains are on strike… Classic.

-Currently, I am working on a project at Colonial First State (CFS) as part of their separation from CommBank and so that is the office I am working from.
-Having left my Seven Consulting laptop at home I set up my CFS laptop and reply to any emails/ messages that have come through.
-A clean inbox is one of my favourite things (genuinely makes me so happy…) so once I’ve replied to those I move them into the archived folder so that I am only left with the important/ pressing ones.
+Currently, I am working on a project at Colonial First State (CFS) as part of their separation from CommBank here in Darling Harbour Sydney.
+I set up my CFS laptop and reply to any emails/ messages that have come through.
+Once I reply/action the email I move them into the archived folder so that my inbox functions a bit like a to do list.
+A clean inbox is one of my favourite things (genuinely makes me so happy).

 One of the tasks that I am responsible for is the reporting of risks, issues, and decisions on the project which we manage through Jira, a common project management software.
-Within Jira, I’ve created a filter that shows me all the ones that have been made incorrectly and so those are the items that I will follow up with each day (Sounds bad but I’d much rather the risk/ issues get recorded wrongly so I can fix it rather than not writing it at all!)
+Within Jira, I’ve created a filter that shows me all the ones that require action whether that’s because they are overdue, don’t have an owner, haven’t been updated in 2 week etc. Ensuring that this is kept orderly means that issues and risks are able to be closed out quickly and those that have deteriorated are identified quickly.

-At 10:30 AM we have our daily stand-up where we provide an update on how each person on the team is going with their tasks as well as share any blockers that are stopping them from completing their work.
-In theory, it should be short enough that it’s done standing up but with half of us online and half in person, sitting is definitely the way to go.
+While I was at university I completed a Scrum Master Accreditation which is a discipline particularly useful in Agile/ hybrid (Partly agile and partly traditional) projects.
+Part of the purpose of a Scrum master is to track the activities that each person in the team is doing and streamline the process for them to complete their tasks on time.
+A key element of this is the daily stand-up which my team has at 10:30 AM each day.
+In this meeting, we provide an update on how each person on the team is going with their tasks as well as share any blockers that are stopping them from completing their work.
+In theory, it should be short enough that it’s done standing up but with half of us online and half in person, sitting is definitely the way to go!

 After getting back to my desk, I had a meeting with one of the project managers and his team where we went through which tasks from the Master Schedule he wanted to be created in Jira.
-It took a bit of playing in excel but eventually, I got the data into a format that Jira was happy to accept, and all 195 tasks were uploaded and formatted at the same time.
+The purpose was to import enough tasks from the schedule (which is being tracked in MS Project) into Jira so that high level reporting could be achieved.
+After copying the data from MS Project into Excel I eventually got the data into a format that Jira was happy to accept, and all 195 tasks were uploaded and formatted at the same time from Excel into Jira.
 I haven’t completely figured out bulk importing in Jira yet, I’ll have to give it some more practice next time I have some spare time.

-Following this, I had a more detailed meeting with the data migration team as this is the key area of focus at the moment.
-In the meeting, they discussed their progress, what blockers they were experiencing, and when they anticipated the deliverable would be complete.
-My responsibility was taking minutes, an undervalued and critically important job!… spoken like a true graduate 😉 (Took this photo before people joined because I was too embarrassed to take a selfie in the meeting)
+Following this, I had a meeting with the data migration team where they discussed in more detail their progress, what blockers they were experiencing, and when they anticipated the deliverables would be complete.
+This was a good opportunity to learn from my supervisor and as he had to manage competing priorities within a stretched project team.
+It was cool to see him apply some of the lessons that we were taught in university of prioritising the activities on the critical path knowing that it’s not the end of the world if the other tasks are a few days late.
+My responsibility was taking minutes, an undervalued and critically important job! spoken like a true graduate (took this photo before people joined because I was too embarrassed to take a selfie in the meeting)

-One of the great things about being a Seven Consultant is the access to the information you have.
-For instance today we had our weekly meeting with the founder of Seven consulting, Declan Boylan where he shared with us ‘everything he knows’ about Change Management in a project.
-As a graduate having this kind of access to the company’s founder I think is unparalleled and is such a great resource to have.
+One of the great things about being a Seven Consultant is the access to information and resources you have.
+For instance, today we had our weekly meeting with the founder of Seven consulting, Declan Boylan where he shared with us ‘everything he knows’ about Change Management in a project.
+As a graduate having this kind of access to the company’s founder, I think is unparalleled and is such a great resource to have.

 Thursday night is a pretty quiet night for me so without anything planned I decided to go for a run and try to burn off some of that glorious Guzman, and then watched Cruella with the girlfriend.

-Before I go to bed I check my calendar for the next day just in case I have a surprise 8 am meeting or something wild like that and thankfully I do not.
-I’m working from home tomorrow so I get to sleep in which will be good, regardless though it is time for bed. 🙂
+Before I go to bed I check my calendar for the next day just in case I have a 8 am meeting.

 More about Matt